Plug-in electric vehicles in California

-The stock of plug-in electric vehicles in California is the largest in the United States, and as of December 2023, cumulative plug-in car registrations in the state since 2010 totaled 1.072 million units.
-California is the largest U.S. car market with about 10% of all new car sales in the country, but has accounted for almost half of all plug-in cars sold in the American market since 2011.
-Since November 2016 and until 2020, China was the only country market that exceeded California in terms of cumulative plug-in electric car sales.
+The stock of plug-in electric vehicles in California is the largest in the United States, and as of December 2023, cumulative plug-in car registrations in the state since 2010 totaled 1.77 million units.
+Between November 2016 and until 2020, China was the only country market that exceeded California in terms of cumulative plug-in electric car sales.

 California's plug-in car market share reached 4.9% in 2017, while the national share was 1.1%.
 Also in 2017, the state's plug-in segment market share surpassed the take-rate of conventional hybrids (4.6%) for the first time.
 The plug-in market share rose to 7.6% in 2018, and for the first time sales of all-electric cars outsold conventional hybrids.
 The plug-in market share remained the same in 2019, rose to 8.1% in 2020, and achieved 12.8% in 2021.
 The Tesla Model 3 topped plug-in car sales in California for three years running, from 2018 to 2020.
 The Tesla Model Y was the best selling plug-in car in the state in 2021, and second in the overall car market.

 The Government of California has been actively supporting the adoption of plug-in electric vehicles (PEVs), and zero-emission vehicles in general, and has in place several financial and non-financial incentives to increase their market penetration.
 The Governor of California, Jerry Brown, issued an executive order in March 2012 that established the goal of getting 1.5 million zero-emission vehicles (ZEVs) on California roads by 2025.
 In January 2018, Governor Brown set a new goal of getting a total of 5 million zero-emission vehicles in California by 2030.